Is surgery the best treatment for my bulging disc?

 - Ribs and stomach (thoracic bulging discs)

-Our discectomy procedure includes removing the portion of the extruding or bulging disc that is causing symptoms because it’s pressing against a nerve root or the spinal cord.
+Our discectomy procedure removes the portion of the bulging disc that is pressing on a nerve root or the spinal cord because it’s causing symptoms.
 This procedure is often used to treat different types of disc damage, including cases of a bulging disc or lumbar herniated disc.
-Our experienced surgeons can decompress the nerve by partially removing the bulging disc.
-The extra disc material is then extracted from the body and bulging disc symptoms generally are relieved.